 The last thing that anyone wants is to find out about a critical operational issue on Twitter or from an angry email from the boss.
 That’s why alerting is an important part of Loggly.

-With Loggly, you can specify the exact conditions when you want the alert to fire, with all of the capabilities of our search function at your disposal.
+With Loggly, you can specify the exact conditions under which the alert fires, with all the capabilities of our search function at your disposal.
 For example, you might want to be alerted if a specific error occurs.
 Or, you might want to be alerted if a variable exceeds some threshold.
 For example, database response times that exceed 100 ms may indicate trouble.
-We’ll let you know right away, via email or through another alerting endpoint like PagerDuty.
+We’ll notify you right away via email or through another alerting endpoint like PagerDuty.

 How To Video

 There are three ways to set up alerts in Loggly:

 - By clicking on the “bell” icon at the top right side of the Search screen.